ethereum/ethereum-org-website/src/content/enterprise/index.md

 ## Enterprise applications live on mainnet {#enterprise-live-on-mainnet}

-Here are some of the enterprise applications that have been deployed to the public Ethereum mainnet
+Here are some of the enterprise applications that have been deployed to the public Ethereum Mainnet

 ### Payments {#payments}